cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   as prescribing which specific processor features may or may not be used.

   -t, --target {6,6.0,7,7w,7.0,7.0w,7.1,7.1w,8,8w,8.0,8.0w,8.1,8.1w}
-                         selects target processor version and edition (a 'w' suffix specifies the world processor) -i, --instruction-limit {1..100000}
+                         selects target processor version and type (a 'm', 'l', 'h' or 'w' suffix specifies the type) -i, --instruction-limit {1..100000}
                          sets the maximal number of instructions for the speed optimizations --builtin-evaluation {none,compatible,full}